-Thirdly, pick a Colour for the tag line, you can use this to match it to your company branding.
-Clicking the colour box (black), will reveal the basic colour palette.
+Start by clicking the black box, this will reveal the basic colour palette.
 By clicking “Define Custom Colours” button, the palette is expanded with a selector and RGB fields.
 Use these tools to create a custom colour which can be added to the basic palette for future use.
-Select a colour and press the OK button to apply it.
+Select the colour and press the OK button to apply it to the font.

 Finally choose a Font Type, this can really change its appearance.
 But remember your tag line must still be easily readable.
 This option uses a drop-down, populated with the entire range of eligible fonts on your computer.
 Browse through them and select the one you wish to use.

 Once you’re happy with the supplier tag line, move on to the next design element.